 One of the most important things to understand a VM is that it emulates every part of a “real” OS.
 Each VM will have its own binaries, installed applications, libraries, and services.
 This means VMs can easily be quite large, with sizes reaching into the gigabytes.

 The primary drawback of VMs is that, since each one is self-contained, they require more memory and storage, and make software development more complex.
 Containers were developed to help solve this issue.

-Containers – Virtualized Operating Systems For Enhanced Agility
+Containers – Virtualized Operating Systems for Better Agility

 Containers are an alternative approach for running virtualized operating systems, and they have become very popular in the last few years.